folio-org/okapi/doc/guide.md

 * `help` to list command-line options and commands

-#### Command line-options
+#### Command-line options
-These options are at the end of the command line:
+These options are at the end of the command-line:

 * `-hazelcast-config-cp` _file_ -- Read config from class path
 * `-hazelcast-config-file` _file_ -- Read config from local file